Sun and sunburn

 The Solar UV Index

-The Met Office provides information called the Solar UV Index with their weather forecasts (see under 'Further Reading and References' at the end of this leaflet).
+The Met Office provides information called the Solar UV Index with their weather forecasts.
 The index is given as a figure in a triangle over the maps they use when giving forecasts.
 Basically, the higher the index (from 1 to 10), the greater the risk from the sun, and the more care you should take of your skin when outside.

-It is probably a good idea to use sun protection when the UV index is forecast to be 3 or higher.
+Sun protection is advised when the UV index is forecast to be 3 or higher.

 Vitamin D is vital for good health.
 Vitamin D is made in the skin with the help of sunlight.
-Sunlight is actually the main source of vitamin D, as there is not enough found in the foods that we eat.
+Sunlight is the main source of vitamin D for the body, as there is not enough found in the foods that we eat.

-This means that to be healthy you need a certain amount of sun exposure.
-There is concern that some people may go to the extreme of avoiding the sun altogether and then become deficient in vitamin D. The aim is to enjoy the sun sensibly, so as to make enough vitamin D, whilst not increasing the risk of skin cancer.
+This means that to be healthy you do need a certain amount of sun exposure.
+Avoiding the sun altogether can cause vitamin D deficiency.
+The aim is to enjoy the sun sensibly, so as to make enough vitamin D, whilst not increasing the risk of skin cancer.

-It is estimated that, to prevent deficiency of vitamin D, we need 2-3 sun exposures per week in the summer months (April to September).
+It is estimated that, to prevent deficiency of vitamin D in the UK, we need 2-3 sun exposures per week between March to September.
 Each exposure should last 20-30 minutes and be to bare arms and face.
 Short frequent periods of time in the sun are much more beneficial than long periods of time.
 It needs to be exposure to direct sunlight and not through a window.
 It is not the same as suntanning, and sunburn should be avoided at all costs.
+Darker skinned people may need more sun exposure to prevent vitamin D deficiency.

 Sunlight tends to improve our general well-being and make us happier.
 It does this by causing us to produce more of a 'happy hormone' called serotonin.
-Physical activities and exercise outdoors are good for us, and we need to balance that against our wish to avoid skin damage and skin cancer.
+Physical activities and exercise outdoors are good for us, and we need to balance this against avoiding sun damage.
 The way to balance the good and bad effects of the sun is to enjoy the sun safely.
 This means using all the tips above.
-So enjoy being out in the sun when it is not so strong.
-Have short times out in the sun, rather than spending a long time exposed to it, especially in the hotter times of the day and year.
-When you have to be out in the middle of the day, use protection such as sun creams, hats, clothing and seek shade.
-If you want a tanned skin, consider a fake tan cream.
-Protecting your skin in this way will keep it young-looking and healthy.
-Enjoy the sunshine, but keep yourself safe.

 Further reading and references